 - Chronic leg ulcers: may become infected.

-- Avascular necrosis: often in the femoral head and humeral head.
+- Avascular necrosis is a frequent and severe complication of sickle cell disease.
+It often affects the femoral head and humeral head.

 - Chronic organ damage: vaso-occlusion, hyperhaemolysis, and increased blood viscosity are major causes of chronic organ damage (osteonecrosis, liver failure, renal failure, leg ulcer, retinopathy), which is very variable in severity.

-- Patients may require treatment with high doses of erythropoietin.
+- Chronic kidney disease: causes a worsening anaemia and may require treatment with high doses of erythropoietin.

 - Learning difficulties: